 A satellite radio path link comprises two parts, the uplink and the downlink.

 First, consider the uplink.
 The earth station transmits a signal.
 This signal comes from the transmitter which may be a solid state power amplifier (SSPA) or travelling wave tube amplifier (TWTA).
 Most commonly VSAT terminals have solid state power amplifiers mounted at the dish and as close to the feed as possible to minimise waveguide attenuation losses.
-These dish mounted units are often block up converters (BUC) or Transmit Receive Integrated Assembly (TRIA) which change the frequency of the signals from L band (in the cross site inter facility link (IFL) cable) to the microwave frequency for transmission (C band, Ku or Ka band).
-BUCs have a rated output power, such as 2 watts for single carrier operation or 0.5 watts for multi-carrier operation.
-For ease of calculation the 2 watts power needs to be converted to dBW by doing 10 x log (power in watts), so a 2 watt BUC has a single carrier output power capability of +3 dBW (2 watt) or, for multi-carrier operation -6 dBW (0.25 watt) output power per carrier for each of two equal power carriers.
+These dish mounted units are often block up converters (BUC) or Transmit - Receive Integrated Assemblies (TRIA) which change the frequency of the signals from L band (in the cross site inter-facility link (IFL) cable) to the microwave frequency for transmission (C band, Ku or Ka band).
+BUCs have a rated output power, such as 2 watts for single carrier operation or 1 watt for multi-carrier operation.
+For ease of calculation the 2 watts power needs to be converted to dBW by doing 10 x log (power in watts), so a 2 watt BUC has a single carrier output power capability of +3 dBW (2 watt) or, for multi-carrier operation -3 dBW (0.5 watt) output power per carrier for each of two equal power carriers.

 The output power of the BUC is fed to the dish which concentrates the power in the direction of the satellite rather than allowing the power to be radiated evenly in all directions.
 This characteristic of the antenna is called gain, measured in dBi, which means gain relative to an isotropic, omni-directional antenna.